Understanding Your Wisdom Teeth

 What do I do if I get a dry socket?

 A dry socket is when the blood clot at the extraction site dissolves early and leaves the site exposed, causing pain.
 This usually occurs around the 4th day after removal.
-If this does happen, call our office and we can create a plan to help get passed the pain.
+If this does happen, call our office and we can create a plan to help get past the pain.

 If your wisdom need to be removed, it’s best to take care of it sooner than later.
 We can look at your xrays and determine whether any, some or all of them need to be removed.